iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 All values are serialized in little-endian encoding.
 The serialized form of the milestone is deterministic, meaning the same logical milestone always results in the same serialized byte sequence.

-The following table structure describes the entirety of a _Milestone Payload_ in its serialized form ([Data Type Notation](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md#data-types)):
+The following table structure describes the entirety of a _Milestone Payload_ in its serialized form ([RFC-0017, Data types](https://iotaledger.github.io/protocol-rfcs/0017-tangle-message/0017-tangle-message.html#data-types)):

 <table>
   <tr>